Lightweight Full-Convolutional Siamese Tracker: Experiments

 \subsubsection{TrackingNet}

-TrackingNet \cite{TrackingNet} is a large-scale short-term single object tracking benchmark, which contains 511 sequences on its test subset.
-We evaluate our tracker on TrackingNet \cite{TrackingNet} and report the results on {Table \ref{tab:table1}}.
+TrackingNet \cite{TrackingNet} is a large-scale short-term benchmark for single object tracking that contains 511 sequences in its test subset.
+The trackers are evaluated on TrackingNet \cite{TrackingNet} and the results are reported in Table \ref{tab:table1}.
 LightFC outperforms all other lightweight trackers.
-The AUC, Precision and Norm-Precision of LightFC is 1.2 \%, 2 \%, 3.7 \% superior than the second best MixFormerV2-S \cite{MixFormerV2}, while using 5x fewer params (3.16 \textit{v.s.} 16.04 M) and 4.6x fewer Flops (0.95G \textit{v.s.} 4.4 G).
+The AUC, precision and norm-precision of LightFC are 1.2 \%, 2 \% and 3.7 \% higher than MixFormerV2-S \cite{MixFormerV2}, while using 5x fewer parameters (3.16 v.s.
+16.04 M) and 4.6x fewer Flops (0.95 v.s.
+4.4 G).
+The AUC, precision and norm-precision of LightFC-vit are 2 \%, 3.3 \%, 4.9 \% higher than MixFormerV2-S \cite{MixFormerV2}, while using 2.9x fewer parameters (5.5 v.s.
+16.04 M) and 1.7x fewer Flops (2.48 v.s.
+4.4 G).
+The experimental results demonstrate that LightFC and LightFC-vit outperform the other four lightweight trackers and achieve the optimal balance between performance, parameters, Flops and FPS.